vsillan/game-server-programming-course/README.md

 - VSCode: https://code.visualstudio.com/download
 - .Net core SDK: https://www.microsoft.com/net/download
 - Omnisharp plugin for VSCode called `C#`: https://github.com/OmniSharp/omnisharp-vscode (you can download this inside VSCode from the extensions tab!
 Search for "C#".)
 - `C# Extensions` plugin for VSCode (you can download this from VSCode as well.
-Search for `C# extendsions`).
+Search for `C# extensions`).
 - MongoDb: https://www.mongodb.com/download-center/community
 - PostMan 2: https://www.getpostman.com/apps

-If you are running Windows and your VSCode uses `powershell` in the terminal, I recommend that you change it to `CMD`.
+If you are running Windows and your VSCode uses `powershell` in the terminal (I think it's the default), I recommend that you change it to `CMD`.

 ### Tips for using PostMan

 How to make a simple request:

 - Add API url to the address bar (for example: http://localhost:5000/api/players)
 - Select a suitable Http verb (for example: GET)
-  - When you want to add a request body: select the "body" tab -> choose "raw" -> change the format from "Text" to "JSON" -> add JSON to the body (for example: ```{ "name" : "test" }```)
+- When you want to add a request body: select the "body" tab -> choose "raw" -> change the format from "Text" to "JSON" -> add JSON to the body (for example: `{ "name" : "test" }`)

 ## Grading